awsdocs/amazon-eks-user-guide/doc_source/windows-support.md

 ## Enabling Windows Support<a name="enable-windows-support"></a>

 The following steps help you to enable Windows support for your Amazon EKS cluster\.
-Choose the tab below to use `eksctl` or standard tools on your specific client operating system\.
+Choose the tab below to use  standard tools on your client operating system\.

 ------
 #### [ eksctl ]

 **To enable Windows support for your cluster with `eksctl`**

-This procedure only works for clusters that were created with `eksctl` and assumes that your `eksctl` version is `0.15.0` or later\.
+This procedure only works for clusters that were created with `eksctl` and assumes that your `eksctl` version is `0.16.0-rc.1` or later\.
 You can check your version with the following command\.

 ```
 eksctl version